odahu/odahu-docs/source/tutorials_wine.rst

 After the model is deployed, you can check its API in Swagger:

-Open ``<your-legion-platform-host>/swagger/index.html`` and look and the endpoints:
+Open ``<your-odahu-platform-host>/swagger/index.html`` and look and the endpoints:

 1. ``GET /model/wine/api/model/info`` – OpenAPI model specification;
 2. ``POST /model/wine/api/model/invoke`` – Endpoint to do predictions;

-But you can also do predictions using the :term:`Legion CLI`.
+But you can also do predictions using the :term:`Odahu-flow CLI`.

 Create a payload file:

 .. code-block:: console

-    $ touch ./legion/r.json
+    $ touch ./odahu-flow/r.json

 Add payload for ``/model/wine/api/model/invoke`` according to the OpenAPI schema.
 In this payload we provide values for model input variables:

 .. code-block:: json
-   :caption: ./legion/r.json
+   :caption: ./odahu-flow/r.json
    :name: Model invoke payload

    {